PowerGenome/PowerGenome/README.md

 ## Data

 PowerGenome uses data from a number of different sources, including EIA, NREL, and EPA.
 The data are accessed through a combination of sqlite databases, CSV files, and parquet data files.
-EIA data on existing generating units are already compiled into either a [single sqlite database](https://doi.org/10.5281/zenodo.3653158) (see instructions for using it below).
+EIA data on existing generating units are already compiled into a [single sqlite database](https://doi.org/10.5281/zenodo.3653158) (see instructions for using it below).
 A [second sqlite database](https://drive.google.com/file/d/1LM0ShpM69yLhZX9ScyVDmVBjC3iyyEg4/view?usp=sharing) has tables with new resource costs from NREL ATB, transmission constraints between IPM regions from EIA, and hourly demand within each IPM region from FERC.
 There are also a few data files stored in this repository:

 - Regional cost multipliers for individual technologies developed by EIA (`data/cost_multipliers/AEO_2020_regional_cost_corrections.csv`).
 - A simplified geojson version of EPA's shapefile for IPM regions (`data/ipm_regions_simple.geojson`).
 - Information on user-defined technologies, which can be included in outputs.
 This can be used to define a custom cost case (e.g. $500/kW PV) or a new technology such as natural gas with 100% carbon capture.
-The CSV files are stored in `data/additional_technologies` and there is a documentation file in that folder describing what to include in the file.
+The CSV files are stored in the `extra_inputs` subfolders of each example system.
+A documentation file in that folder describes what to include in the file.

 ## PUDL Dependency